 NCBE's Joe E. Covington Award for Research on Testing for Licensure honors Joe E. Covington, a former dean of the University of Missouri–Columbia School of Law who was the first Director of Testing for NCBE.
 The Multistate Bar Examination (MBE) was created and launched largely through his vision and perseverance.
 The award is intended to provide support for graduate students in any discipline doing research germane to testing and measurement, particularly in a high-stakes licensure setting.
 For a history of the award and selected abstracts of past award recipient submissions, see The Joe E. Covington Award: Twelve Years of Encouraging Research on Testing for Licensure.

 For information about the award, see the 2018 Call for Proposals.
-The deadline for accepting proposals for the 2018 award was November 3, 2017.
 The 2019 Call for Proposals will be posted in the fall of 2018.

-Jinah Choi, University of Iowa Center for Advanced Studies in Measurement and Assessment, “Validity and Reliability of Subscores and Profile Analysis"
+Stella Kim, University of Iowa Center for Advanced Studies in Measurement and Assessment, “Multidimensional Item Response Theory Equating for Domain-Based Tests"

 Past Award Recipients